MicrosoftDocs/win32/desktop-src/appxpkg/how-to-sign-a-package-using-signtool.md

 ---
 title: How to sign an app package using SignTool
-description: Learn how to use SignTool to sign your Windows Store app packages so they can be deployed. ms.assetid: 93541EB4-3419-45D1-AA63-563E6C6D3055 ms.topic: article ms.date: 05/31/2018
+description: Learn how to use SignTool to sign your UWP app packages so they can be deployed. ms.assetid: 93541EB4-3419-45D1-AA63-563E6C6D3055 ms.topic: article ms.date: 05/31/2018